HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Event partitioning

 We used a modified version of the \textsc{Scikit-Learn}~\cite{sklearn} implementation of Mean Shift, with the default Cartesian distance metric replaced with $\Delta R$ to take into account the periodicity in $\phi$.
 For clusters, the barycenter $\eta$ and $\phi$ are used, whereas, for tracks the extrapolated position at the calorimeter face is used.
 The bandwidth $h$ is set to 0.4 and 0.3 in our results on $pp$ and $e^+e^-$ events, respectively.
 This configuration gave good results in limited studies but should be properly optimized in future work.

 The partitioning approach introduces edge effects when two or more energy deposits from a single particle get split among multiple partitions.
 In such cases, each partition holds partial information about the same particle.
-If the target in each partition is the original particle, there will be double counting in the merged event.
+If the target in each MS cluster is the original particle, double counting will arise once predictions are merged.
 In practice, this predominantly affects hadrons within jets.
-We deal with this effect in two separate cases.
-First, if the split particle has no associated track, we create two separate targets that have their kinematics recomputed based on the fraction of energy in each MS cluster.
-In this case, if both are successfully reconstructed, the energy flow will be recovered once the outputs from both MS clusters are merged, although there will be two neutral particles rather than one.
-In the second case, if the split particle has a track, we keep the original target particle only in the MS cluster which obtains the track.
-Energy deposits from the charged particle that end up in other MS cluster(s) are then associated with a modified target particle belonging to a \textit{residual} class.
-Predictions classified as residual particles are dropped during inference.
+We deal with this effect in two separate cases, as follows.
+Case 1: if the split particle has no associated track, we create two separate target particles that have their kinematics recomputed based on the fraction of energy in each MS cluster.
+If both targets are successfully reconstructed, the original energy will be recovered upon merging, although there will be two neutral particles rather than one.
+Case 2: if the split particle has a track, we keep the original target particle only in the MS cluster that contains the track.
+Energy deposits from the original particle that end up in other MS clusters are then associated with a modified target particle called a \textit{residual} particle.
+Since they have actual energy deposits, residual particles participate in the energy assignment of the target incidence matrix.
+However, residual particles are assigned a target indicator score of zero, training HGPflow to reject them along with non-existent hyperedges.

+Figure \ref{fig:bandwidth} shows that the fraction of energy attributed to residual particles decreases for larger values of bandwidth.
+Conversely, the upper bound on the number of particles per MS cluster is directly proportional to the bandwidth.
+These trends demonstrate the interplay between edge effects and computational cost when deciding the characteristic size of event partitions.